 The magic of Fort Magic kits is that the tubes and connectors can be used by kids to create all kinds of buildings.
 They are perfect for creative construction and imaginary play!

-As a parent, I like kids’ toys and tools that are open ended and can be used a variety of ways.
-I want children to be able to shape their play and environment according to their own ideas and imagination.
+As parents, we love kids’ toys and tools that are open ended and can be used a variety of ways.
+We want our children to be able to shape their play and environment according to their own ideas and imagination.

-Which is why I am an incredibly huge fan of Fort Magic kits.
+Which is why we are big fans of Fort Magic kits.